hyperbard/hyperbard/README.md

 One of the major points of our paper is that representations differ in expressive power and in information flow.
 To illustrate this, we show how the ranking of named characters in the plays changes as a function of the selected representation.
-This is shown in Fig. 7 and Fig. 8, which can be reproduced by the following script:
+This is shown in Fig. 8, which can be reproduced by the following script:

 ```
 $ poetry run python src/hyperbard/plot_graph_rankings.py